Last updated on September 27th, 2022

 Blood sugar or blood glucose is the sugar found in your blood.
 The bloodstream carries this sugar to the body cells to supply energy.
 The pancreas releases insulin, a hormone, which regulates blood sugar levels to moderate levels.
 Without insulin, the blood glucose remains in your bloodstream and keeps your blood sugar high.
 This gives you a lot of health complications including heart, liver, and kidney issues.
-Through prediabetes, your body signals that you are at the risk of developing diabetes type-2.
+Through prediabetes, your body signals that you are at risk of developing diabetes type-2.

 What is Prediabetes?